-The main challenge introduced by temporal priors stems from their non-Markovianity, which renders existing integrations schemes unsuitable \cite{singh2021parrot, tirumala2020behavior}.
+The main challenge introduced by state-free priors stems from their non-Markovianity, which renders existing integrations schemes unsuitable \cite{singh2021parrot, tirumala2020behavior} (see Section \ref{exp:integration} for an empirical evaluation and a broader discussion).
 For this reason, we introduce a novel method to integrate action priors in an off-policy RL framework.
 While our method can be formally derived for Markovian priors, it can also be generalized to non-Markovian action distributions by allowing further bias in Q-value estimates.
-In the following derivations, we will consider a general state-dependent non-Markovian prior $\bar \pi (a_t|H_t)$ with $H_t=(s_0^t, a_0^{t-1})$, but the integration remains applicable to temporal or behavioral priors alike (for briefness, we will interchangeably use the compact notation $\bar \pi (a_t)$).
+In the following derivations, we will consider a general state-dependent non-Markovian prior $\bar \pi (a_t|H_t)$ with $H_t=(s_0^t, a_0^{t-1})$, but the integration remains applicable to state-free or behavioral priors alike (for briefness, we will interchangeably use the compact notation $\bar \pi (a_t)$).
 The key strategy consists of sampling actions from a dynamically weighted mixture between the policy and a fixed prior distribution.
 We demonstrate it as an integration into the SAC framework.

 SAC is an off-policy actor critic algorithm that trains a stochastic policy $\pi_\phi$ and state-action value function estimator $Q_\theta$ in an off-policy way; its objective is designed to pursue rewards while maximizing the entropy of its policy.
 When prior knowledge on the structure of the environment or task is available, simply sampling actions from a maximal entropy policy $\pi_\phi$ may not be optimal.
 On the other hand, blindly sampling from a fixed action prior $\bar \pi$ prevents exploitation of reward signals as well as any behavior which is not encoded in the prior.
 Ideally, it is desirable to control the degree to which actions are sampled from the prior.
 We propose to achieve this in a natural way by sampling actions from a mixture $\tilde \pi$ between the policy $\pi_\phi$ and the prior $\bar \pi$: